FAQ

 Can Schedull avoid teacher double booking?

 Yes.
 When teachers are assigned to subjects, Schedull treats those assignments as part of the timetable logic so the same teacher is not placed in two lessons at the same time.
+This is why shared teachers and part-time teachers should be entered before generation, not patched afterward.

 What is the difference between hard rules and soft preferences?